Do Suffering Bottoms Go To Heaven?

 Oh my.
 What?
 “I’d like that”?

-He’d only been teasing, but Naru took the bait and didn’t let go.
+He was just teasing, but Naru bit the bait and wouldn’t let go.
 Before he knew it, Gyu-yeon’s arm was grabbed and he was stuck in an awkward position.

 “Let go of this.”

-Unfazed by the sharp voice, Naru gripped Gyu-yeon’s arm and tugged hard.
-Gyu-yeon, kneeling, lost his balance and tumbled into the pile of clothes.
+Unfazed by the sharp voice, Naru grabbed Gyu-yeon’s arm and pulled hard.
+Gyu-yeon, who had been kneeling, lost his balance and tumbled into the pile of clothes.

-Naru wrapped his arms around Gyu-yeon to keep him from escaping, even interlacing his fingers so he couldn’t get free.
-Gyu-yeon alone was flustered by the sudden intimacy.
+Naru wrapped his arms around Gyu-yeon to keep him from escaping, even interlacing his fingers tightly so he couldn’t get free.
+Gyu-yeon alone was flustered by the unexpected intimacy.

-Naru thought about what to say so Gyu-yeon wouldn’t waver and would stay by his side forever.
-No matter how he agonized, no fitting words came, then he remembered what the Previous owner used to say.
+Naru thought about what he should say so Gyu-yeon wouldn’t waver and would stay by his side forever.
+No matter how he agonized, no fitting words came to mind, and then he remembered what the Previous owner used to say to him.

 “Don’t flirt around recklessly.”